Common Name(s): Afzelia, doussie

 Crushing Strength: 10,750 lbf/in2 (74.1 MPa)

 Color/Appearance: Heartwood is a reddish brown.
 Well defined sapwood is a pale yellowish white.
 Color tends to darken with age.
-Pieces containing pommele or blistered figure are sometimes sold under the name Afzelia xylay, which is a shortened version of the botanical name of a particular Asian species, Afzelia xylocarpa.
+Most pieces of African afzelia are unfigured lumber, while burls and figured pieces with pommele or blister figure are usually Asian afzelia.

 Grain/Texture: Grain is interlocked with a uniform medium to coarse texture; naturally lustrous.

 Rot Resistance: Rated as very durable.
-Moderately resistant to termites, and variously resistant/susceptible to other insect attacks.
+Moderately resistant to termites and marine borers, and variously resistant/susceptible to other insect attacks.

 Workability: Generally considered somewhat difficult to work on account of its interlocked grain, causing tearout during machining operations.
 Afzelia also has a pronounced dulling effect on cutters.
 Gluing and finishing can be variable, and some species contain water-soluble yellow deposits in the pores which can pose challenges in staining or finishing with water-based products.